vadympop/ShooterGame/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/Q-troXqB)

+Full Documentation you can find in the folder `/docs/`

-# Shooter game
+# Multiplayer Shooter Minigame

 A dynamic 2D two-(or can be more)-player shooter built with JavaFX.

 ## 🎮 Game Description

-**"Shooter game"** is a fast-paced 2D shooter for two players with a fixed camera.
+**"Multiplayer Shooter Minigame"** is a fast-paced 2D shooter for two players with a fixed camera.
 Each player’s character continuously rotates.
 When a control button is pressed, the character starts moving in the current direction and shoots.

 The map includes:
 - Static objects that block movement
+- Breakable blocks
 - Passable covers
 - Various power-ups

 ### Power-ups provide temporary bonuses:

 - Shield
 - Movement speed boost
 - Firing rate increase